zhengyi-lyu/Overdrawing-Mitigation-Techniques-in-Scatterplot-Visualization/README.md

 # Overdrawing-Mitigation-Techniques-in-Scatterplot-Visualization

 This repository hosts an interactive literature browser for papers related to **Overdraw Mitigation in Scatterplot Visualization**.
-The website is built with **SurVis**, a browser-based visual literature collection system, and is deployed using **GitHub Pages**.
+The website is built with **SurVis**, a browser-based visual literature collection system, and is deployed using GitHub Pages.

-## Online Demo

 ## Preview

 <p align="center">
   <img src="data/homepage.png" alt="Website preview" width="900">
 </p>

+## Online Demo
 Visit the project website here:

 https://zhengyi-lyu.github.io/Overdrawing-Mitigation-Techniques-in-Scatterplot-Visualization/